 The short version

 - Crexi: a CRE marketplace for listing properties, submitting offers, managing deal rooms, and running transaction workflows.
 Free to list, Crexi Pro for analytics and data.
-Positioned as a modern alternative to LoopNet, and honestly, the listing experience is cleaner.
+Positioned as a modern alternative to LoopNet, and the listing experience is genuinely cleaner.

 What each tool actually does